 The Basics of Joint Custody and Child Support

-Do you still have to pay child support when you have joint custody?
+Do you pay child support with joint custody?

 The short answer is: yes.
 Shared parenting arrangements that include joint physical custody do not negate child support obligations between parents.
 But there are many key factors that may affect the amount of child support owed.